FAQ

 Why are X and Y always 16-bit?

 R65 keeps the processor in x16 mode permanently.
 Mixed 8/16 index modes cause subtle bugs with stack-relative addressing and push/pull operations.
 The complexity of tracking index register width alongside accumulator width is rarely worth the 1-byte savings on index loads.
-If you only need 8-bit values in X or Y, the upper byte is simply ignored.
+If you really need 8-bit index mode you can temporarily set the STATUS.XY16 register to false or make custom assembly routines but note the compiler will complain about any unsafe usages.

 What's #[zeropage] vs #[ram] vs #[lowram]?